Scott3142/python-programming/site/codelabs/getting-started.md

 Most users are allowed to run most programs, and to save and edit files stored in their own home folder.
 Normal users are not normally allowed to edit files in other users' folders or any of the system files.
 There's a special user in Linux known as the **superuser**, which is usually given the username `root`.
 The superuser has unrestricted access to the computer and can do almost anything.

-### sudo

 You won't normally log into the computer as `root`, but you can use the `sudo` command to provide access as the superuser.
 If you log into your computer as `username`, then you're logging in as a normal user.
 You can run commands as the `root` user by using the `sudo` command before the program you want to run.

-For example, if you want to install additional software on Raspbian then you normally use the `apt` tool.
+For example, if you want to install additional software then you normally use the `apt` tool.
 To update the list of available software, you need to prefix the `apt` command with sudo:

 `sudo apt update`